2019: Time to Play

 And if you don't need the constant sync or think the library is too heavy — there's even a way to use it as a REST API.

-There are a few things like Push Notifications and Remote Config, that I want to explore and get some experience, but next year I'm sure I'll get a chance.
+There are a few things like Push Notifications and Remote Config, that I want to explore and get some experience with, but next year I'm sure I'll get a chance.

 And the service they are missing for now is an integrated SMTP-server.
 Yes, I understand that they don't need the fight with the spammers, but I'm missing the functionality much and don't like to use external service for that.